jhaberbe/chinese_restaurant_process/README.md

 ## License
 --------

-[Package Name] is released under the [License Name] license.
-See the [LICENSE] file for more information.
+Chinese Restaurant Process is released under the GPL v3 license.
+See the LICENSE file for more information.